andrew/ultimate-awesome/README.md

 - [awesome-bimanual-manipulation](https://github.com/Skylark0924/awesome-bimanual-manipulation) - Robot bimanual manipulation / dual-arm manipulation .
 - [awesome-mentalhealth](https://github.com/theimpossibleastronaut/awesome-mentalhealth) - A curated list of awesome mental health resources.
 - [awesome-useful-websites](https://github.com/atakanaltok/awesome-useful-websites) - Hand-curated list of awesome and useful websites.
+- [awesome-framework](https://github.com/framewiki/awesome-framework) - A COMPLETELY UNOFFICIAL curated list of projects, tools, documentation and resources related to the Framework Laptop.
 - [podcasts](https://github.com/learn-anything/podcasts) - Awesome Podcasts.
 - [awesome_style_transfer](https://github.com/neuralchen/awesome_style_transfer) - The style transfer paper collection in International CV conference.
 - [awesome-search-relevance](https://github.com/o19s/awesome-search-relevance) - Tools and other things for people who work on search relevance & information retrieval.
+- [awesome-frontend-interview-resources-](https://github.com/rajat-mehra05/awesome-frontend-interview-resources-) - Here is a list of some frontend interview questions which I have collected based on what people shared from their interview experience.
 - [awesome-openstack](https://github.com/ramitsurana/awesome-openstack) - A curated list for awesome openstack links :cloud::cloud:.
 - [raspap-awesome](https://github.com/RaspAP/raspap-awesome) - 🎉 A curated list of awesome things created with RaspAP.
+- [awesome-uefi-security](https://github.com/river-li/awesome-uefi-security) - 👓A collection of papers/tools/exploits for UEFI security.
 - [awesome-face-generation](https://github.com/zhangzjn/awesome-face-generation) - Basic GAN frameworks and approaches for face swap, reenactment, and stylizing.
 - [awesome-visual-localization-papers](https://github.com/Dylancer1998/awesome-visual-localization-papers) - The relocalization task aims to estimate the 6-DoF pose of a novel (unseen) frame in the coordinate system given by the prior model of the world. .
 - [awesome-python-packaging](https://github.com/flying-sheep/awesome-python-packaging) - An awesome list for python package development.